Tea Alagic: Early life

 Alagic was born in Mostar, Bosnia and Herzegovina, in 1972.
 She made her acting debut at age 14 at the Mostar Youth Theatre, where she performed until she left the city in 1992 because of the Bosnian War.

 For the next five years, Alagic lived in Munich, Germany and Prague, Czech Republic.
 She attended Charles University Academy of Performing Arts in Prague and obtained her BFA in Acting in 1997.

 Acting career

 After graduating, she began a career as an actor and a creator of devised work, working across Europe and North America.
-During this time, she worked with avant-garde theatre directors Ariane Mnouchkine, Simon McBurney, Robert Lepage, and Richard Foreman.
+During this time, she worked with experimental artists theatre directors Ariane Mnouchkine, Simon McBurney, Robert Lepage, and Richard Foreman.

 From 1998 to 2001, Alagic worked as a co-creator and performer in Ex-Machina's Geometry of Miracles, directed by Robert Lepage, a performance piece based on the life and work of designer Frank Lloyd Wright.
 Alagic performed in the full world tour.
 Alagic moved in 2003 to New York City, where she performed in Richard Foreman's Panic (How to Be Happy) with the Ontological-Hysteric Theater.